yssource/awesome-static-analysis/CONTRIBUTING.md

 - The order of the tools is not relevant.
 - Please add as many categories as possible.

-Once you're done, call `make lint` to check for errors.
+Once you're done, call `make render` to check for errors and create the final rendered `README.md`.
+Finally, create a pull request with these changes.

 # How to mark a tool as unmaintained/deprecated